mfarre22/graphics-project/README.md

 # TO DO:
 Graphics notes
 * Have user change background or ball/pin color
-* Throwing angle (can curve after throwing)
-* Increase or decrease speed of throw
+* Add spin to throw
 * Add gutters so it can go off the base
-* Add soundtrack?
 * Keep track of score (implement typical 10 round bowling game?)
 * Fill in gaps with texture?
 Duplicate static lanes to fill in gaps